PRINCETON generations

 Elaine Chan ’73, sporting a chef’s white toque, is joyfully whipping up a recipe for Estuary Soup.
 “Winds!
 Tides!
 Waves!” she exclaims, using a wooden spoon to stir up a concoction of salt water, fresh water and “billions” of phytoplankton (for which she’s substituted flour) in an oversized bowl.
 She flutters a fan in her other hand, creating a brisk breeze.

-It seems a logical progression for Chan, who majored in biology at Princeton and wrote a senior thesis on pollution in the marine food chain,cat to be enjoying some of her retirement time volunteering at a nonprofit organization that works to create a healthy marine environment through education, science and stewardship.
+It seems a logical progression for Chan, who majored in biology at Princeton and wrote a senior thesis on pollution in the marine food chain, to be enjoying some of her retirement time volunteering at a nonprofit organization that works to create a healthy marine environment through education, science and stewardship.

 The “Estuary Soup” educational video she created for kids stuck at home during the pandemic is a Julia Child-inspired delight filled with props that range from barnacles to a plush shark.
 But it’s her explanations about the science of what happens when rivers meet the ocean that make Chan’s presentation as fascinating to second-graders as it is to adults.
 (Did you know that sea stars use their feet to pry open shells and then turn their stomachs inside out to eat the clams that are inside?)

 The classes she regularly teaches to all ages at Sound Water Stewards in Washington State’s Island County, a place she now calls home, are just the tip of the eelgrass when it comes to Chan’s lifetime commitment to paying forward the gift of her own education.
-Chan credits Princeton with giving her a voice and the opportunities to follow her dreams.
+Chan credits Princeton for giving her a voice and the opportunities to follow her dreams.
 “The gift of a Princeton education is the gift that keeps on giving,” she said, “and it gives to future generations.”

 Her marine motivation began on the deck of a dive boat, off the coast of Florida.